ilovelogic/Pauli-Path-Method/Lemma_8/README.md

    Recursively traverses every Pauli path through a `PauliPathTrav` and appends them to `trav_list`.
 The initial call must be on an empty `partial_pauli_path` and one of the `PauliOperator` objects in the first layer of a `PauliPathTrav`.

    - **`build_xyz_trees()`**\
-   For each Pauli path list in `rnp_pauli_paths`, constructs its corresponding `XYZGeneration` tree, with the tree's branching representing different valid selections of 'X', 'Y', and 'Z'.
+   For each Pauli path list in `rnp_pauli_paths`, constructs its corresponding `XYZGeneration` tree, with the tree's branching representing different valid selections of"X", "Y", and "Z".
 Stores the root of each tree in attribute `xyz_gen_heads`.

    - **`trees_to_lists()`**\
    Turns each `XYZGeneration` tree into lists representing Pauli paths, with the lists being appended to the attribute `xyz_pauli_paths`